rdcoletta/sv_nams/README.md

 ## Transfering data from CyVerse to local folder

-On November 27th, Dr. Arun Seetharam shared the data needed for SV projection via CyVerse.
-The CyVerse path to the data is `/iplant/home/shared/NAM/PANDA/SVs-impute`.
+On November 27th, Dr. Arun Seetharam shared the data needed for SV projection via CyVerse (SNPs) and Slack (SVs).
+The SNP data was located in the CyVerse folder `/iplant/home/shared/NAM/PANDA/SVs-impute`.
 The following commands were used to transfer this data to my folder at MSI so I can do my analyses.

 ```bash